andrewavd/launchschool/oopprogramming/inheritance.md

 kitty.say_name('kitty')  # => "kitty"
 ```

-The second use case for modules we'll lok at is using modules as a **container** for methods, called module methods.
-This involves using modules to house othr methods.
+The second use case for modules we'll look at is using modules as a **container** for methods, called module methods.
+This involves using modules to house other methods.
 This is very useful for methods that seem out of place within your code.
-Let's use uor `Mammal` module to demonstrat3e:
+Let's use uor `Mammal` module to demonstrate:

 ```ruby
 Module Mammal